Apple One - Competitively Priced Services Bundle Unveiled - The Mac Observer

 Apple One – Available For Customers This Fall

-The Individual Tier costs $14.95 per month.
-It includes Apple Music, TV+, Arcade and 50GB of iCloud.
+The Individual plan costs $14.95 per month.
+It includes Music, TV+, Arcade and 50GB of iCloud stoarge.
 The Family bundle costs $19.95 and has the same services ad 200GB of storage.
 For $29.99 per month, there is a Premier tier available.
 This includes News+ and the new Fitness+ service.
 Users also get 2TB of iCloud of storage with that option.

-There is a 30-day free trial, and the bundles will appear later this year, announced Lori Malm, Director Service.
+There is a 30-day free trial, and the bundles will appear later this year, announced Lori Malm, Director, Services.
 She gave ‘this fall’ as the timeline.
 “Apple One makes enjoying Apple subscription services easier than ever, including Apple Music, Apple TV+, Apple Arcade, iCloud, and more,” said Eddy Cue, senior vice president of Internet Software and Services.
 “With Apple One, you can access the best of Apple entertainment across all your favorite devices with one simple subscription.”